 Cloth Diapers are Better for Baby's Skin

 The health concerns that many cloth diapering parents associate with disposable diapers have to do with exposure to chemicals that are used in the manufacturing of disposable diapers and skin sensitivities.

-The chemical dioxin is used in the production of disposable diapers, and is a known carcinogen.
+The chemical dioxin is used in the production of disposable diapers and is a known carcinogen.
 Though no research has shown a connection between wearing disposable diapers and effects on the skin, there are some concerns that the gases from disposable diapers might be associated with an increase in Asthmatic symptoms in children.
-Families who look to reduce overall exposure to chemicals in their families’ environment choose cloth diapers for this peace of mind.
+Cloth diapers bring peace of mind to families who care about reducing the number of chemicals in their environment their kids are exposed to.

 In addition, cloth diapers can be re-sold when your baby grows out of them if they are still in good shape.
 Many parents are afraid to invest in several new brands of cloth diapers to find out what works best for their children, and buying used diapers is a low-cost option.
 Using cloth diapers might seem like a daunting, time-consuming task, but actually, they are simple to use, environmentally friendly, and easy on your pocketbook, as well.

 Almost every decision we make tends to come down to money, and when it comes to the cost of cloth diapers, what you will pay is unquestionably less than the cost of disposable diapers.

 Using generic disposables for 2.5 years or longer will cost you more than $1,400.
 When using a more earth-friendly disposable, expect to pay more than $2,500 during your child’s 2.5-plus years in diapers.
 In that same timeframe, you can save hundreds to thousands of dollars with a full-time cloth diapering system because your cost can drop to as low as $300 depending on the brand, style, and the number of diapers you get.